Bhatni Bazar: Government

 Both Bhatni and Nagar Panchayat have often been important for the politics of their Chairmanship elections.
 Urmila Devi was the first woman chair.
 Balram Jaiswal is chair of Bhatni Nagar Panchayat.

 Bhatni is a block development council (BDC).
 Members are elected by voters of each ward, and are called BDC members.
 Chairs are elected by the ward member of BDC.

+Transportation

+Bhatni Junction Railway Station (BTT) is located in Bhatni town it's operated by Gorakhpur railway division.
+Many passenger and express train halting in the railway station.